Ribotot-anonymous/Project-2/README.md

 # HAD-ANC: A Hybrid System Comprising an Adaptive Filter and Deep Neural Networks for Active Noise Control ANC system

+$# Announcement

+This GitHub account was created to comply with INTERSPEECH's double-blind regulations, and it will be relocated to a different address once the acceptance results are published.

 ## Model for HAD-ANC
 ### Gated convolutional recurrent network (GCRN) for HAD-ANC
 Description of our PyTorch implementation of GCRN.